ppirog/JobOffers/README.md

 Then user can fetch data using endpoints:
 - GET /offers
 - GET /offers/{id}

-Application enables adding offers manualy using endpoing
+Application enables adding offers manualy using endpoint:
 - POST /offers

 All functionality are unit and integration tested.